axiom-data-science/particle-tracking-manager/docs/configuration.md

 ### Manager options, available to all models

-#### Start time

-Can input your start time as interpretable string, datetime object, or pandas Timestamp.

 #### Ocean Model

 Setting up an ocean model is also referred to as `add_reader()`.